Working parents: How do grandparents help you balance your careers and raising keiki?

 We are no longer accepting submissions for this questionnaire.
 Thank you to all who responded.
-We’ll update this page with a link to the story when it’s published.

 We all know it takes a village to raise a child, but that’s especially so in Hawai‘i where many working parents rely on grandparents for assistance.

 Hawaii Business Magazine wants to look at Hawai‘i’s “kūpuna edge” and dive into this model’s advantages for the professional class, as well as its strains – including on grandparents themselves, how it disadvantages parents without support networks and how it prevents the state from prioritizing maternity/paternity leaves, public school education and preschool options.